 Successful candidates have outstanding academic backgrounds and broad curiosity.
 They demonstrate strong motivation and potential to become leaders in their chosen fields.
 Candidates’ personal statements should offer specific and persuasive explanations of how they could benefit from studying in our interdisciplinary China Studies program.
 Evaluation criteria include academic merit, leadership potential, international experience, and long-term aspirations.

 The Yenching Academy does not have a strict age cut-off for applicants, but to date, no person over the age of 28 has been admitted to the program.
 The average age of students entering the program is 23.

 We welcome scholars from a wide range of academic fields, and value the unique perspectives that students from various disciplines bring to our program.
 While candidates are not required to have formally studied China or the Chinese language in the past, they must be strongly interested in doing so at the Yenching Academy, and should articulate a study plan related to their career goals.

-The Yenching Academy annually enrolls approximately 125 new students from both China and abroad.
-International students and students from Hong Kong, Macao, and Taiwan comprise roughly 80% of the student body.
-Among them, approximately 30-35% are from Europe, 25-30% are from U.S. and Canada are roughly 30%; students from Europe 30%; students from other Asian countries 20%; and students from the rest of the world 20%.
+The Yenching Academy annually enrolls approximately 120 new students from both China and abroad.
+International students comprise roughly 80% of the student body.
+Among them, approximately 30-35% are from Europe, 25-30% are from U.S. and Canada, and 30-35% are from rest of the world.

 Our scholars take many paths.
 Roughly 30% continued to Ph.D. level studies at esteemed universities, including Cambridge, Oxford, Harvard, Yale, Duke, The University of Chicago, Georgetown University, Peking University, and more.
 Our alumni are employed by UNESCO, UNDP, the European Commission, the British Embassy in Beijing, the Clingendael Netherlands Institute of International Relations, Google, Huawei, Xiaomi, Lenovo, Aurecon South Africa, The Associated Press, Tencent, the Indian Political Action Committee, the Federal Administrative Court of Switzerland, Panasonic, General Electric, HNA Group, the Singapore Police Force, Bank of Korea, the Chinese Ministry of Commerce, and more.